wballard/shellscript/README.md

 ### Returns ###
 An object with properties:

-pid
-: pid of the shelled process, now exited exitCode
+* pid: pid of the shelled process, now exited
-: exit code of the shelled process signalCode
+* exitCode: exit code of the shelled process
-: signal on exit of the shelled process
+* signalCode: signal on exit of the shelled process